 Pompey and his troops, however, were no match for Caesar’s military prowess.
 Pompey fled Rome and eventually landed in Greece, where his troops were defeated by Caesar's legions.

 Julius Caesar and Cleopatra

-Upon his return to Rome, Caesar was made dictator for life and hailed as the Father of his Country.
-Although he would serve just a year's term before his assassination, Caesar’s rule proved instrumental in reforming Rome for his countrymen.
+Upon his triumphant return to Rome, Caesar was hailed as the father of his country and made dictator for life.
+Although he would serve just a year's term, Caesar’s rule proved instrumental in reforming Rome for his countrymen.

 At the same time, Caesar was also careful to solidify his power and rule.
 He stuffed the Senate with allies and required it to grant him honors and titles.
 He spoke first at assembly meetings, and Roman coins bore his face.

 While Caesar's reforms greatly enhanced his standing with Rome's lower- and middle-class populations, his increasing power was met with envy, concern and angst in the Roman Senate.
 A number of politicians saw Caesar as an aspiring king.